 - Do NOT squish or crush the tick with your hands to kill it.

 Know when you are at risk and protect yourself against Lyme disease.
 If you are bitten by a tick, call your health care provider to see if you need to make an appointment and get treated, if needed.
 If your HCP feels you are risk of getting infected (the tick was attached for 36 hours or more), you may need to have a blood test and/or take an antibiotic.
 If very early, the blood test may still be negative.
-The best antibiotic is doxycycline but it can’t be taken by children under 8, or by pregnant or breastfeeding mothers.
-For other types of infections, an antibiotic is prescribed for 10-28 days.

 What is the treatment for Lyme disease?